 In Locarno, even in winter you can find camellias adding a splash of color to the landscape with their bright flowers.
 It is possible to take a small detour to the Camellia Park before following the Maggia river to Ascona.

-The road then passes the Golf Club of Ascona, an 18-hole golf course where you can play all year round.
-This long and beautiful walk ends on the picturesque lakeside promenade of Ascona.
-If you haven’t already done so during the walk, it’s truly time to treat yourself to a well-deserved hot chocolate or an aperitif with a view of the lake and the splendid Brissago Islands.
+The road passes by the Golf Club of Ascona, an 18-hole golf course open all year round.
+From December to April (8:30 am to 5 pm), you can continue the route along the lake from Bagno Pubblico to the Lido.
+This long and scenic walk ends at Ascona’s picturesque lakeside promenade.
+If you haven’t taken a break along the way, now is the perfect moment to treat yourself to a well-deserved hot chocolate or an aperitif while enjoying the views of the lake and the stunning Brissago Islands.